 and captures an image in one flat plane.
 A well crafted Fine Art Photograph creates depth by highlighting the visual layers from front to

-• Are there any Leading Lines from front to back that guide you into the scene?
+back as if we were standing in the location and viewing it in real life. - Are there any Leading Lines from front to back that guide you into the scene?
 Sometimes it can be a physical object such as a fence or a road, or it can be the angle light from the sun or moon guiding us through the image.

-• Is there Balance and Symmetry within the image?
+- Is there Balance and Symmetry within the image?
 Symmetry in landscape and nature can be found on a micro level, but in the grand scale, it’s rare to find nature symmetrical.
 Nature is random and the evolution of our planet is violent and disruptive.
 It is our job as visual storytellers to find inspiration in the random elements a scene provides, and place them in the frame with symmetry and balance, and it is all too often the bane of our existence as photographers.
 We stumble into a scene that is begging us the capture the moment, and yet the elements we need to create depth and balance are just not available.
 There’s no foreground element, no leading lines to bring us into the image, the background is too busy, the light is changing too quickly, and we can’t get another perspective because to do so would mean falling off a cliff to our demise.
 Many times we just have to appreciate the view and walk away, knowing that the shot just wasn’t there.
 It’s rare to find all the natural compositional elements needed in the creation of a great photograph.
 That’s why great landscape and nature prints are so difficult to capture.

-• Is there full Dynamic Rage of grey tones from pure black to white in the image?
+- Is there full Dynamic Rage of grey tones from pure black to white in the image?
 Black and White images come to life in the many different levels of Black and how it contrasts against all the lighter grey and white tones.

-• Are there multiple layers of Texture in the image?
+- Are there multiple layers of Texture in the image?
 Nothing is EVER singular in texture.
 Distant skies are never crisp and crunchy in nature.
 Skies will always have a natural gradient of tones from dark to light and defused levels of atmosphere.
 An image that encompasses the many layers of texture from smooth and wispy atmosphere, too dense and crisp foreground features, create depth, dimension and visual interest in the image.

 Perched on the seaward bluffs of Point Loma in San Diego, California, the view from Fort Rosecrans National Cemetery is haunting and humbling; the winds of Duty, Honor and Country permeate the your soul with the stillness of historical sacrifice.
 Internments on this stretch of hallowed land date back to the early years of the California Republic and the Battle of San Pasqual, (1846) during the Mexican-American War, thru WWI, WWII, Korea, to present day.